Last updated October 2018 | Words and photos by Vietnam Coracle

 INTRODUCTION | GUIDE | MAP | RELATED POSTS

-Connecting two of the most mountainous provinces in Vietnam (Lào Cai and Hà Giang) this motorbike route straddles the Chinese border, carving a meandering course over mountain ranges and along river valleys.
-Largely on small roads that have only recently been blasted out of the mountainsides, this road trip is a slow crawl through some of the remotest parts of the country.
-Dramatic scenery, fascinating border towns, ethnic minority markets and lush farmland abound.
-This is a route to be taken slowly – there’s hardly a kilometre without a hairpin bend – and with plenty of time to allow for unforeseen circumstances, such as bad weather and landslides.
-This road trip makes a good alternative to, or extension of, the increasingly popular Ha Giang Extreme North Loop.
-Read on for my guide to the route between Sapa and Ha Giang along borders and back-roads.
+Sapa and Ha Giang are gateways to the outstanding mountain scenery of Vietnam’s northwest and extreme north respectively.
+But the journey between these two mountain towns is just as thrilling as the landscape which lies beyond them.
+Connecting two of the most mountainous provinces in the country (Lào Cai and Hà Giang), this motorbike route straddles the Chinese border, carving a meandering course over mountain ranges and along river valleys.
+Largely on small roads that have only recently been blasted out of the mountainsides, this road trip is a slow crawl through some of the remotest parts of Vietnam.
+Dramatic scenery, fascinating border towns, ethnic minority markets, and lush farmland abound.
+This is a route to be taken slowly – there’s hardly a kilometre without a hairpin bend – and with plenty of time to allow for unforeseen circumstances, such as bad weather and landslides, which regularly block the way.
+This road trip is the perfect link for riders wanting to connect the northwest with the extreme north, or as an alternative to, or extension of, the increasingly popular Ha Giang Loop.

 ROAD TRIP DETAILS: